 At some point during the evening of Monday 29th or the early hours of Tuesday 30th, this blog went awol!
 We are now back up and running with an older version of WordPress, apologies for any inconvenience.

 Those who know me will have no doubt that I am upset by the resignation of Steve Jobs… heck I’ve been using Apple products since the beginning of the nineties!
-I bought my first Apple machine in Hong Kong and remember looking at the “Next Cube” at an exhibition as an alternative and wondered whether it represented a better bet, but I stuck with my purchase of the PowerBook 140, I’ve never wavered since, despite some tricky times before Steve Jobs returned in 1997.
-Anyway its all history now!
-I’m on my nth Mac, a really slick 27″ iMac Core i7 with a screen to die for [2560 x 1440 pixels] running OS X Snow Leopard and with 16GB of RAM.
+I bought my first Apple machine in Hong Kong and remember looking at the “Next Cube” at an exhibition as an alternative and wondered whether it represented a better bet, but I stuck with my purchase of the PowerBook 140, I’ve never wavered since, despite some tricky times before Steve Jobs returned in 1997.… Read the full article

 Roof Truss Sketch Goes Global!